wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 # element value of `base` is 0x100 + 0x400 = 0x500
 ```

-In some situations, argument element units and result element units may not cover all bits as the bit-width of arguments and results.
+In some situations, element units used as source and destination operands may not cover all bits as the bit-width of arguments and results.
 For example, some multiply instructions only return the high-half of the product.
 For such situations, `args_offset` and `res_offset` specify the LSB offset of element units.
-An example is as below:
+An example is shown below:

 ``` python
 # Registers